Skip to content

 • Functions: Units of computation within modules, containing variables and statements.

-• Variables: Typed entities supporting operations, such standard arithmetic operations (+, -, *, /) and indexed access ([]) for pointers.
+• Variables: Typed entities supporting operations, such as standard arithmetic operations (+, -, *, /) and indexed access ([]) for pointers.

 • Statements: Control flow and actions within functions, including: